m1bcodes/molflow_threaded-1/README.md

 # MolFlow+

+# Changes made in this fork:
+* Improved "Create two shapes' ..." function: holes are now better handled by using boost::geometry
+* New function: facet array: creates a rectangular array of selected facets.
+* Union function: creates a union of all selected facets.
+If facets do not overlap, additional facets are created.

 A Monte Carlo simulator for Ultra High Vacuum systems

 **Authors:** Marton ADY, Pascal Rene BAEHR, Roberto KERSEVAN, Jean-Luc PONS